mesonbuild/wrapdb/readme.txt

-This repository contains the Meson Wrap build definitions for Lua.
+This repository contains a Meson build definition for project lua.

-For more info see http://mesonbuild.com.
+For more information please see http://mesonbuild.com.